 Will franchising a business leverage my skills and abilities or detract from them?

 Take some time to review your current strategic plan and determine where franchising your business lies with your current goals and objectives.
 Is franchising part of your growth plan, or is this a newer area of interest that may conflict with your current strategic initiatives?

 Are you interested and prepared in leading the initiative, and, if so, does that decrease your bandwidth in other important areas of the business?
 Evaluating your business and ensuring franchising has a specific place in the strategic plan (along with allocated resources) will help reduce scope creep, align resources, and foster collaborative buy-in from your stakeholders.

-Training materials, manuals, policies, and procedures are not deliverables that should wait until the sale of a franchise is complete.
-While these items do not replace marketing material, they are part of the sales process.
+A key aspect of franchising your business is the development of fundamental infrastructure.
+Franchise development operations training materials, manuals, policies, and procedures are not deliverables that should wait until the sale of a franchise is complete.
+While these items do not replace essential franchise marketing material, they are part of the sales process.

 Presenting these types of materials to potential franchisee prospects allows you to get into the nuts and bolts of the process.
 As you move forward, they become legally binding reference guides for established franchisees and methods of quality control.
 These things also limit your liability as a franchisor.

 Step 3.
 Meet All Franchise Legal Requirements

 Selling a franchise requires certain documentation to be filed.
 Filing requirements vary by state, so you will want to be clear what the laws are in your state as well as in the state the franchise will operate if it is different from its point of origin.

 This documentation is in addition to the typical state and federal regulations and compliance requirements to which businesses are legally responsible.
 Preparing legal documents and state filings can be cumbersome, and it is best to have legal representation to help you along, whether that is through private counsel or leveraging the legal team of a contracted franchise development resource.